 An online training system minimizes various costs that are typically associated with in-person training.
 This includes travel and accommodation, meal costs, classroom maintenance, venue rental, printed learning materials, and salaries for instructors and other support staff.
 With outdated training, updating existing and producing new learning materials can be costly and quite time-consuming.

 Online training platforms allow users to update essential lesson plans and text documents easily and quickly, and because they remain online, companies can save big on printing costs.
-Let’s take an in-depth look at how eLearning development can reduce staff training and development budgets in the long run.
+Let’s take an in-depth look at how eLearning design and development can reduce staff training and development budgets in the long run.

 Travel and Accommodation

-In-person classrooms require both the trainees and trainers to travel to a pre-determined location in order to conduct a training session.
+In-person classrooms require both the trainees and trainers to travel to a predetermined location in order to conduct a training session.
 Businesses are typically faced with incurring this travel cost on behalf of their employees and pay for it from their training and development budgets.
-In case of eLearning, however, no such costs need to be incurred since the staff can tune in to the training session from the comfort of their home or work station.
+In the case of eLearning, however, no such costs need to be incurred since the staff can tune in to the training session from the comfort of their home or work station.

-As an example, McDonald’s was able to save 5 million pounds over the course of two years with their Business Controls eLearning, along with witnessing a 10% sales growth directly attributable to the training.
+As an example, McDonald’s was able to save 5 million pounds over the course of two years with its Business Controls eLearning, along with witnessing a 10% sales growth directly attributable to the training.

 Snack and meal breaks are quite common during the long training sessions, the cost of which is typically incurred by the business for their trainees and facilitators.
 However, this expense can also be eliminated if training workshops and classes are conducted online.